Stardust Telepath

 Stardust Telepath (星屑テレパス, Hoshikuzu Terepasu) is a Japanese four-panel manga series written and illustrated by Rasuko Ōkuma.
-It has been serialized in Houbunsha's seinen manga magazine Manga Time Kirara since May 2019, with its chapters collected in five tankōbon volumes as of February 2025.
+It has been serialized in Houbunsha's seinen manga magazine Manga Time Kirara since May 2019, with its chapters collected in six tankōbon volumes as of June 2026.
 An anime television series adaptation produced by Studio Gokumi aired from October to December 2023.
 A television drama adaptation aired from June to August 2024.

+Plot

+Umika Konohoshi, a shy high school girl, struggles with communication and believes she may never truly connect with others on Earth.
+Fascinated with space since childhood, she dreams of meeting aliens and one day traveling beyond the planet where she feels she does not belong.

+On her first day of high school, Umika meets Yuu Akeuchi, a transfer student who claims to be an alien with no memories of her past.
+Yuu possesses a unique ability that allows her to understand others by touching foreheads, which helps her connect with Umika despite her social anxiety.
+Encouraged by this encounter, Umika begins forming her first genuine friendship.
+Sharing a desire to reach space, the two decide to build a rocket together.
+They are soon joined by classmates who support their goal, forming a small group dedicated to their project.